smartcat-labs/cassandra-diagnostics/README.md

 QueryReport [startTime={}, executionTime={}, clientAddress={}, statement={}]
 ```

-Values for `startTime` and `executionTime` are given in nanoseconds.
+Values for `startTime` and `executionTime` are given in milliseconds.

 ### Riemann Query Reporter